Orthofix Medical (OFIX)

 nullAI Analysis | Feedback

-Massimo Calafiore President and Chief Executive Officer
+Massimo Calafiore, President and Chief Executive Officer

-Julie Andrews Chief Financial Officer
+Julie Andrews, Chief Financial Officer

 Julie Andrews joined Orthofix in 2024 as Chief Financial Officer.
-Previously, she served as CFO for Smart Wires Technology, a global transmission grid technology company.
-Before that, Ms. Andrews was the Senior Vice President, Global Finance for Wright Medical Group, a global medical device company acquired by Stryker in 2020.
-She also held various roles of increasing responsibility at Medtronic Inc., including Vice President of Finance for the Spine and Biologics division.
+Ms. Andrews previously served as CFO for Smart Wires Technology, a global transmission grid technology company.
+Prior to this role, she was the Senior Vice President, Global Finance for Wright Medical Group, a global medical device company that was acquired by Stryker in 2020.
+Ms. Andrews also spent many years in roles of increasing responsibility at Medtronic Inc., including Vice President of Finance for the Spine and Biologics division.
+Early in her career, she served as a Senior Financial Analyst for Thomas & Betts and as an auditor for Thomas Havey, LLC.
+She played key leadership roles in several successful mergers and acquisitions at Wright Medical.
+Ms. Andrews served as an Independent Director for Priveterra Acquisition Corp. from 2021 to 2023.
+She currently serves on the board and as chair of the audit committee of RxSight, Inc. Ms. Andrews holds a Bachelor of Science in Accounting from Indiana University.

-Patrick Fisher President, Global Orthopedics
+Patrick Fisher, President of Global Orthopedics

-Patrick Fisher joined the Orthofix Executive Leadership Team in 2024 as President of Global Orthopedics.
-Prior to this role, he served as Vice President and General Manager of the Foot and Ankle business unit at Stryker Corporation.
-Before his tenure at Stryker, Mr. Fisher was President of Lower Extremity and Biologics for Wright Medical Technology, which was acquired by Stryker in 2020.
-He joined Wright Medical in 2002 and advanced through various roles, including Vice President of U.S. Sales.
+Patrick Fisher joined the Orthofix Executive Leadership Team in 2024 as the President of Global Orthopedics.
+Mr. Fisher previously served as Vice President and General Manager of the Foot and Ankle business unit with Stryker Corporation.
+Prior to his tenure at Stryker, Mr. Fisher served as the President of Lower Extremity and Biologics for Wright Medical Technology, which was acquired by Stryker in 2020.
+He joined Wright Medical in 2002 and held multiple roles of increasing responsibility, including Vice President of U.S. Sales.

 AI Analysis | Feedback